top of page

 What Is Functional Freeze?

 Functional freeze happens when your nervous system is in a constant state of alertness.
 Unlike the "fight or flight" response, freeze feels like being stuck while still appearing to function outwardly.
+And in our constantly-on, overstimulating world, it's no surprise that many of us are feeling like this.

 I distinctly remember puppy Loki behaving like this in 'puppy play school' - just like his mamma, not comfortable in overcrowded, chaotic environments!